More about: 10 Things to Do in Belem in Lisbon

 A few meters from the Belém Tower stands a tower reminiscent of a caravel: the Padrão dos Descobrimentos.
 The monument commemorates the 500th anniversary of the death of Henry the Navigator, a key figure in Portuguese history.

-5. Admire the city from the Tagus River
+5. Admire the city from the Tagus

 To see the tower, the Jerónimos Monastery, and the Padrão dos Descobrimentos from a different perspective, you can opt for a river cruise on the Tagus.
 Excursions depart from the port of Belém or other central neighborhoods of Lisbon.
-A good option could be a boat trip at sunset.
+A good option might be a boat trip at sunset.
 This way, you can see the main monuments of the Portuguese capital while sailing the waters of the river.

-If you are traveling to Lisbon in the summer, I recommend booking your tours in advance.
+If you are traveling to Lisbon in the summer, I recommend booking tours in advance.
 These excursions are very popular during the warmer months.

 6. Relive the past at the Carriage Museum